Salient Object Detection: A Survey: Survey of the State of the Art

-where $x_h$ is the $x$-coordinate of the pixel $x$ and $|P|_c=\sum_x\vP(c|I_x)$.
-The vertical variance $V_v(c)$ is defined similarly. \hzhide{The spatial variance of each clustered component $c$ is: } Finally, the saliency of each pixel $p$ is defined as:

-where $V(c)$ is the spatial variance of the component $c$, defined as $V(c) = V_h(c) + V_v(c)$. $D(c) = \sum_x\vP(c|I_x)\cdot d_x$ is a center-weighted normalization term to balance the border cropping effect and $d_x$ is the distance from pixel $x$ to the image center.
-The spatial distribution of superpixels can be efficiently evaluated in linear time using the Gaussian blurring kernel as well, in a similar way of computing the global regional contrast in Eq.~\ref{eq:globalContrast}.
+In addition to capturing the uniqueness, more and more priors are proposed for salient object detection as well. \textbf{Spatial distribution prior}~\cite{LiuSZTS07Learn} implies that the wider a color is distributed in the image, the less likely a salient object contains this color.
+The spatial distribution of superpixels can be efficiently evaluated in linear time using the Gaussian blurring kernel as well, in a similar way of computing the global regional contrast in \eqnref{eq:globalContrast}.
 Such a spatial distribution prior is also considered in~\cite{shi2013pisa} evaluated in terms of both color and structure cues.

-Center prior assumes that a salient object is more likely to be put near the image center.
-In other words, the background tends to be far away from the image center.
-To this end, the \textbf{backgroundness prior} is adopted for salient object detection \cite{wei2012geodesic,YangZLRY13Manifold, li2013saliency, Jiang2013Saliency}, assuming that a narrow border of the image is the background region, \ie, the pseudo-background.
-With this pseudo-background $B$ as a reference, regional saliency can be computed as the contrast versus ``background''.
-In~\cite{wei2012geodesic}, a undirected weighted graph $\calG=(\calV, \calE)$ is built, where the vertices are the regions (or patches) plus the pseudo-background $B$, \ie, $\calV = \{r_i\}\cup B$.
-There are two kinds of edges where the internal edges connect all adjacent regions and the boundary edges connect image border regions to the pseudo-background, $\calE=\{(r_i, r_j)|r_i~\mbox{is adjacent to }r_j\}\cup\{(r_i, B)|r_i~\mbox{is on the image border}\}$.
-The geodesic distance between $r_i$ and $r_k$ is defined as the accumulated edge weights along the shortest path from $r_i$ to $r_k$: